It's Rush Limbaugh and the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 Leave them alone.

-Let them take care of it, and everything will start to rebound.
+Let them take care of it and everything will start to rebound.

-Heritage Foundation today is heritage.
+Heritage Foundation today says Heritage.

-Wall Street Journal has published an editorial, taxes upon taxes upon dot dot dot, with a list of all of Obama's tax increases.
+Wall Street Journal, Wall Street Journal, has published an editorial, Taxes Upon Taxes Upon Dot, dot, dot, with a list of all of Obama's tax increases since he assumed orifice.

 I've got the list here.

-Oh wait.
+Oh, wait.

-Uh uh No, those are just the tax increases in the health care bill.
+No, those are just the tax increases in the health care bill.

 Those are just the tax increases in the health care bill.

-It lists all the other it's it's too depressing to go through.
+It's too depressing to go through.

-But the point here again is that after Obama has re and and uh health care is not being discussed.
+But the point here again is that after Obama has written, and healthcare is not being discussed, F. Chuck, it ain't on the table.

-438 billion dollars in new taxes in Obamacare.
+$438 billion in new taxes in Obamacare.

 Tea Party wins the day.